 EW: Afieya Kipp, Samantha Johnson, and Vanessa Maki have greatly inspired me throughout my writing career with their strong ambitious nature and the creation of their beautiful literary publications.
 They have graciously provided me a platform within their journals to express myself and have supported my work from the beginning.

 EW: I have a deep love for the writings of Sylvia Plath and Anne Sexton, but no one has instilled more inspiration in my soul than Sharon Olds.
 Her first poetry collection, Satan Says, resonated with me in such a way that I could not sleep for days.
 I am very drawn to her work because of her fearless nature when it comes to writing.
 She unapologetically uses heavy language within her poetry and provides a cathartic experience for her readers, which is something I have always strived to do when I write.

 KG: What are your writing goals?

-EW: I am hoping to publish many anthologies throughout my writing career.
+EW: I am hoping to publish several collections throughout my writing career.
 Recently, I have been intermixing my writing with my practice of witchcraft and this has proven to be very liberating.
 Within the next few years, I would like to release a grimoire containing my original spells and rituals as well as poetry that can be used as incantations.
 I have dreams of starting my own magazine, but I would like to focus on my own writing career at the moment before I take on a large project that would require my utmost attention.

 KG: You write about deflowering.
 I love and hate that romantic term for first sexual communion.
 It seems very loaded and full of loss—as if we are diminished by the act of being penetrated by a man.
 Obviously, not all sex acts are positive.
 In ‘A Fountain of Blood Pours from My Crown of Roses,’ is this a story of a positive/negative first sexual experience—or is it more complicated than either one of those terms?